 Rollerblading

-There's nothing cooler than rollerblading with friends!
-Sail along the quays, parks and alleys of the city centre!
+There's nothing cooler than going rollerblading with friends!
+Glide along the quays, through parks or even along the streets of the city centre!

 When it comes to returning to face-to-face work, many employees are faced with the challenge of changing the habits they developed during the teleworking.
 Those who have rediscovered a taste for sport thanks to video coaching may feel frustrated by this return to the confines of sport. office.